-- again.
+- Always wait at least 2 minutes between switching off and switching on again.
 Otherwise the compressor will be damaged. - > If the unit is operating, always open at least one ventilation flap.

-- > The air conditioning unit only runs if the vehicle is connected to a 230 V power supply. - ▷ In the winter, vehicle heating can be supported but not replaced by the air conditioning unit. - ▷ Following switch-on the air conditioning unit needs approx. 3 minutes until the compressor starts to run and cold air or hot air is output. - > Also read the manufacturer's instruction manual.
+- The air conditioning unit only runs if the vehicle is connected to a 230 V power supply. - ▷ In the winter, vehicle heating can be supported but not replaced by the air conditioning unit. - ▶ Following switch-on the air conditioning unit needs approx. 3 minutes until the compressor starts to run and cold air or hot air is output.

-- Symbol for automatic 2 Symbol for cooling 3 Symbol for heater
+- 1 Symbol for automatic

+- 2 Symbol for cooling

+- 3 Symbol for heater

-- 4
+- 4 Temperature (set) display

-- Temperature (set) display 5 Fan speed display
+- 5 Fan speed display

-- Temperature increase button
+- 6 Temperature increase button

-- "ON/OFF" button
+- 7 "ON/OFF" button

 - 8 Temperature reduction button

-- Ventilation speed button
+- 9 Ventilation speed button

 - 10 "Mode" button

 - 11 Display

-Fig. 151 Display on the diffusor
+Fig. 153 Display on the diffusor

-- Mains connection indicator lamp
+- 1 Mains connection indicator lamp

-- Temperature (current) display
+- 2 Temperature (current) display

-- Mode indicator lamp Green: Cooling Red: Heater
+- 3 Operating mode indicator lamp green: cooling red: heater